 6. Use the Move Up button if you want the Modified column to appear in a different location.

 7. Click OK in each of the two dialog boxes to return to the deleted items folder.

 8. You will now see a Modified column header.
 Click the header to sort by this field.
 All recently deleted messages will now appear at the top of your deleted items!

 Writing emails is something we all do daily.
 However, the proper etiquette of an email can easily be taken for granted.
 Personally, I write numerous business emails every day, and so I thought it would be nice to refresh my memory on the how to’s of writing an email.
 So, I grabbed my sandwich, sat at my desk, and took 20 minutes to watch Intellezy’s new Email Etiquette course.
 Here is what I learned:

-- When writing mass emails utilize BCC.
-As much as I enjoy seeing the new intern’s color drain from his face because he just made a snide remark to an HR email blast and accidently hit “reply all”, I agree this is probably is the safer way to go.
+When writing mass emails utilize BCC.
+As much as I enjoy seeing the new intern’s color drain from his face because he just made a snide remark to an HR email blast and accidentally hit “reply all”, I agree this is probably is the safer way to go.

 Did you find these hints helpful?
 Or know someone that could use some training?
 Summer is the time of interns and new hires, so take our email etiquette course for a spin to get your new employees trained on proper email etiquette.

 Going on vacation but forgot to set your Out of Office message before you left?

 No worries.
 You can do it from any device with an Internet connection using the Outlook Web App in Office 365.
 Simply log in to Office 365 and click the gear icon in the upper-right corner.
 Type in Automatic and you’ll see Automatic Replies appear at the top of the list.
 Click on it.

 Choose the “Send automatic replies” option and type your message.
 You have some other cool options there that you can select, like choosing the exact time to begin and end your automatic reply or declining meetings automatically during this period.
 Click OK at the top when finished.